AlbrechtL/welle.io/README.md

 Raspberry Pi 2 and 3
 ---
 To build and run welle.io on a Raspberry Pi 2 and 3 with GPU acceleration, please read [this guide](https://github.com/AlbrechtL/welle.io/blob/master/RASPBERRY-PI.md).

+welle-cli
+==

+If you compile welle-io with `cmake` (followed by `make` and `(sudo) make install` you will also get an executable called **welle-cli** which stands for a client version of welle-io.

+Usage:
+---

+Receive using RTLSDR, and play with ALSA:

+    welle-cli -c channel -p programme

+Read an IQ file and play with ALSA: (IQ file format is u8, unless the file ends with FORMAT.iq)

+    welle-cli -f file -p programme

+Use -D to dump FIC and all programmes to files:

+    welle-cli -c channel -D

+Use -w to enable webserver, decode a programmes on demand:

+    welle-cli -c channel -w port

+Use -Dw to enable webserver, decode all programmes:

+    welle-cli -c channel -Dw port

+Use `-C 1 -w` to enable webserver, decode programmes one by one in a carousel.
+Use `-C N -w` to enable webserver, decode programmes N by N in a carousel.
+This is useful if your machine cannot decode all programmes simultaneously, but you still want to get an overview of the ensemble.
+Without the `-P` option, welle-cli will switch every 10 seconds.
+With the `-P` option, welle-cli will switch once DLS and a slide were decoded, staying at most 80 seconds on a given programme.

+    welle-cli -c channel -C 1 -w port welle-cli -c channel -PC 1 -w port

+Backend options
+---

+`-u` disable coarse corrector, for receivers who have a low frequency offset.

+Use `-t [test_number]` to run a test.
+To understand what the tests do, please see source code.

+Examples:
+---

+    welle-cli -c 10B -p GRRIF
+    welle-cli -f ./ofdm.iq -p GRRIF
+    welle-cli -f ./ofdm.iq -t 1

 Limitations
 ===